About European Confederation of the Footwear Industry

 • To promote the interests and values of the European footwear vis-à-vis EU institutions and international organisations with regard to policies and regulations with an impact on the European footwear (e.g. opening of third markets on a level playing field; internationalisation of SMEs; fight of counterfeiting goods; environment; social responsibility; etc.)

-• To support research and innovation, through the participation in EU projects, which can help the sector to adapt to the new globalization challenges such as contributing to climate change mitigation, energy efficiency, scarcity of materials, e-sales, new business models, consumer demands and needs, etc.
+• To support research and innovation, through the participation in EU projects, which can help the sector to adapt to the new globalisation challenges such as contributing to climate change mitigation, energy efficiency, scarcity of materials, e-sales, new business models, consumer demands and needs, etc.

 • To foster employment and the development of necessary skills, as well as the attractiveness of the sector to young generations, through European initiatives (e.g. Erasmus+ programme; Sector Skills Council; Social Dialogue at EU level).